-- 2 Install any MIDI driver software required by the MIDI interface.
-(Once you have installed your MIDI interface hardware and software, confirm that it is working properly using the procedure given in the interface's documentation.) - 3 Connect the MIDI OUT of your MIDI device or controller to the MIDI IN of your MIDI interface. - 4 Connect the MIDI IN of your MIDI device or controller to the MIDI OUT of your MIDI interface.
+- 1 Connect the MIDI interface to your computer according to the MIDI interface's documentation - 2 Install any MIDI driver and/or controller software required by the MIDI interface.
+(When your MIDI interface hardware and software is installed, confirm that it is working properly.
+To do so, use the procedure provided with the interface's documentation.) - 3 Connect the MIDI OUT of your MIDI device or controller to the MIDI IN of your MIDI interface. - 4 Connect the MIDI IN of your MIDI device or controller to the MIDI OUT of your MIDI interface.